GBlanch/GCP-Uber-Data-Engineering-project/README.md

     )
 ```

-Once the pipeline is successfully executed, we can check the location of these dataframes into the data warehouse BigQuery:
+Once the pipeline is successfully executed, we can check the location of these dataframes into the `Data Warehouse` in BigQuery:

 ![image](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/1e5dc6a6-66c6-4dcf-a0f9-93b3978f9d8a)